The Scottish Forestry Trust Trustees

 The Scottish Forestry Trust currently has ten Trustees who are appointed for their experience, expertise and objectivity, and their ability to provide a good balance of appropriate skills.

 The current trustees of the Scottish Forestry Trust are:

-Professor Paul Atkinson is a professional investor, venture capitalist and board advisor with a track record of creating value for companies and investors in the technology business services sector and forestry sectors.
+Professor Paul Atkinson, Chair of the Board of Trustees is a professional investor, venture capitalist and board advisor with a track record of creating value for companies and investors in the technology business services sector and forestry sectors.
 Over the last 25 years Paul has founded a number of businesses within IT, Software and IT Services, including Direct Resources, RecruitmentScotland, Head Resourcing and more recently boutique investment business Par Equity.

 He is a founding partner of FCA regulated Par Equity LLP, which provides EIS Funds investing in early stage technology ventures as well investment funds in other asset classes, including residential property and forestry.
 Paul has led Par Equity’s interest in Forestry since 2011, with two Forestry funds raised to date with a plan to raise a third fund in due course.
 He also leads Par’s investment interest in Global Surface Intelligence, an Edinburgh based near earth observation and AI business, with the capability to use satellite imaging to provide deep insights regarding ground based assets, including Forestry.

 Alongside his Par Equity interests, Paul is Chairman of Professional Services business, Taranata Group, which he founded in 2001.
 He is also an advisory board member of the Converge Challenge, which highlights some of Scotland’s best University spin-outs.

 He is a current visiting Professor of Edinburgh Napier University’s business school, originally graduating in Physics from Manchester University.
 PA Register of Interests